 How Does the Laser Ablation Process Work?

-What Are the Laser Ablation Parameters?
+What Are the Ablation Parameters?

 Wavelength

-Because they have a different laser source, each type of laser emits a different wavelength.
+When laser light hits a surface, it is partly reflected, partly absorbed.
+The absorbed laser energy is converted into heat which ablates the material.
+Due to their different laser source, each type of laser emits a different wavelength.
 The laser that emits the wavelength that is the least reflected by the material should be favored.
-Fiber lasers, for example, work more efficiently with metals whereas CO2 laser with plastics and other organic materials.
+Fiber lasers, for example, work more efficiently with metals whereas CO2 lasers with plastics and organic materials.

 Beam Diameter